 Padraic may be “dull,” but the film insists, and the audience recognizes, that Padraic is also “nice.”
 Part of what makes Padraic such pleasant company is that he is humble, non-judgmental, open, and finds joy in little things.
 The very qualities that Colm takes issue with are in fact part of what makes Padraic an endearing character.
 It can be inferred that at one point Colm did in fact take delight in his friend’s quirkiness, and this is part what makes his eventual split from Padraic so tragic.

 I point to “pride” as the root of their fallout in part because Colm’s decision to cut ties with Padraic stems out of an idea that he is somehow better or smarter than his friend.
 It’s almost like Colm is trying to purge his own dullness through his dismissal of Padraic.
-And yet, Colm can’t even remember in what century Mozart wrote the masterworks he thinks he is only a break-up away from writing himself.
+And yet, Colm can’t even remember in what century Mozart wrote his masterworks, like those Colm thinks he is only a break-up away from writing himself.
 Odds are, however beautiful his contribution ends up being, Colm will likely not join the class of Mozart and Beethoven.
 But in pursuing this at all costs, he is denying himself the fruits of “niceness” that he balks at.
 And what’s worse, he may be dragging Padraic down with him.